Waste of Industries: A Guide to Definitions, Types, & Solutions

 The sources of waste from factories and industrial plants vary by sector.
 Broadly, industrial wastes are generated from:

-1. Manufacturing processes – e.g., excess metal, polymer purgings, off-spec runs.
+1. Manufacturing processes – e.g., excess metal, polymer purgings, off-spec runs and surplus inventory.

 2. Energy production – e.g., fly ash, bottom ash, flue gas desulfurization sludge.